qlik-oss/after-work.js/docs/unit.md

 If you want to adjust the arguments for [nyc](https://github.com/istanbuljs/nyc#configuring-nyc) you are recommended to create a .nycrc or add a 'nyc object' in package.json.

-#### Override mocha options
+#### Override Mocha options
-Create the file /test/mocha.opts, or use the --opts argument to aw-test-runner for adjusting the [mocha](https://mochajs.org/#mochaopts) arguments.
+Create the file /test/mocha.opts, or use the --opts argument to aw-test-runner for adjusting the [Mocha](https://mochajs.org/#mochaopts) arguments.

 ### aw-browser-test-runner (browser)
 `aw-browser-test-runner` runs the unit tests inside a browser.